Noli de Castro: Broadcasting career

-After the ouster of Marcos in 1986, de Castro joined ABS-CBN.
-He got his break into television as the segment host for "At Your Service" of Good Morning!
+After the ousting of Marcos in 1986, de Castro joined ABS-CBN, as the segment host for "At Your Service" of Good Morning!
 Philippines.
-He also joined DZMM, a radio station of ABS-CBN, as the anchorman of Kabayan.
-It was because of the popularity of the program that he gained the nickname "Kabayan Noli".
+He also joined DZMM, a radio station of ABS-CBN, as the anchorman of Kabayan, gaining the nickname "Kabayan Noli".

-In 1987, he became one of the pioneer anchors of the news and public affairs hit, TV Patrol.
-In 1988, de Castro became an anchor on Magandang Gabi...
+In 1987, he became one of the anchors of the news and public affairs show, TV Patrol; he later become the sole anchor on July 8, 1996.
+The following year, de Castro became an anchor on Magandang Gabi...
 Bayan.
-In April 1996, he became the sole anchor of TV Patrol, and in January 1999, he became the newscast's overall head of production and became the vice president of DZMM.
+In January 1999 and July 2024, he became the newscast's overall head of production and became the senior vice president of DZMM.
+On February 12, 2001, de Castro left the newscast to run for Senator.

-During his term as Vice President from 2004 to 2010, he co-anchored Para Sa'yo, Bayan, which aired weekly on DZMM.
+During his term as Vice President of the Philippines from 2004 to 2010, he co-anchored the program Para Sa'yo, Bayan, which aired weekly on DZMM from July 2, 2005, to June 28, 2010.

-In July 12, 2010, Kabayan returned on air with de Castro as its anchor once again.
-In November 8, 2010, he returned as an anchor of TV Patrol, replacing Julius Babao who left the newscast as the latter would move to Bandila, alongside Korina Sanchez and Ted Failon, with his second stint lasting until October 7, 2021.
+On July 12, 2010, Kabayan returned with de Castro as its anchor again.
+On November 8, 2010, he returned as an anchor of TV Patrol, replacing Julius Babao who left the newscast as the latter would move to Bandila alongside Karen Davila.
+He joined Korina Sanchez and Ted Failon for his second stint until October 7, 2021.
 On January 10, 2011, he started co-anchoring Radyo Patrol Balita: Alas Siyete (later renamed TeleBalita and TeleRadyo Balita in 2020) as it was combined with Kabayan.